 You can contact the service directly yourself or you might be referred to me by your GP, psychiatrist, social or adoption services or perhaps your solicitor if you have experienced a personal injury or are involved in court proceedings.
 You will usually be offered an appointment for an assessment within two weeks of contacting the practice and if therapy is recommended then this can usually start straight away.
-I currently work with adults and with adolescents from the age of 16 upwards.
-I have experience of working with people from a wide range of cultural, ethnic, sexual orientation and religious backgrounds.
+I currently work with adults and with adolescents from the age of 15 upwards.
+I have experience of working with people from a wide range of cultural, ethnic, sexual orientation, gender identity and religious backgrounds.

 The assessment meeting is a chance for us to meet and talk about the difficulties you have been experiencing.
 The meeting lasts for an hour and a second assessment meeting may be needed if there is a lot to cover.
 At the end of this the treatment options will be discussed and a course of therapy is usually planned.
 I sometimes also make referrals on to other, more specialist services when this is appropriate.

 The therapies offered by the practice include those shown to be most effective in alleviating psychological distress in the shortest time period.
 These are Cognitive Behavioural Therapy (CBT), Cognitive Analytic Therapy (CAT), Compassion Focused Therapy (CFT) and Eye Movement Desensitization and Reprocessing (EMDR).
 I can also offer newer forms of CBT such as Mindfulness based Cognitive Therapy, Schema Therapy and Acceptance and Commitment Therapy (ACT) and have received training at the Anna Freud Centre in Mentalization-Based Therapy for Parents.